generalui/pivotaltracker/README.md

 JSON is the data transfer format, so there's a layer of JSON.parse() and JSON.stringify() on incoming & outgoing POST/PUT body data, respectively.

-In addition to this, for ease of use, type coersion is applied according to whatever JS type is equivalent to the data type specified for a for a given resource's property in the Pivotal API docs. *NOTE that this is true both for data retrieved from the API as well as for property values you set on instantiated objects.*
+In addition to this, for ease of use, type coercion is applied according to whatever JS type is equivalent to the data type specified for a for a given resource's property in the Pivotal API docs. *NOTE that this is true both for data retrieved from the API as well as for property values you set on instantiated objects.*

-Here are the basics of how type coersion is applied:
+Here are the basics of how type coercion is applied:

 1. Regardless of Pivotal-specified data type, the following values, when passed into object property setters, are always defaulted to null:
     * null